SSR Mining Inc. (SSRM) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for SSR Mining Inc. (SSRM) is $21.65, which is $5.51 above the current market price.
-The public float for SSRM is 205.47M, and currently, short sellers hold a 3.22% ratio of that float.
-The average trading volume of SSRM on May 18, 2023 was 1.66M shares.
+The average price predicted by analysts for SSRM is $21.65, which is $5.4 above the current price.
+The public float for SSRM is 205.47M and currently, short sellers hold a 3.22% ratio of that float.
+The average trading volume of SSRM on May 19, 2023 was 1.66M shares.

 SSRM’s Market Performance

-SSRM’s stock has seen a -3.49% decrease for the week, with a 2.73% rise in the past month and a 11.04% gain in the past quarter.
-The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 3.43% for SSR Mining Inc. The simple moving average for the last 20 days is -0.42% for SSRM stock, with a simple moving average of 4.59% for the last 200 days.
+SSRM’s stock has seen a -2.78% decrease for the week, with a 3.48% rise in the past month and a 11.86% gain in the past quarter.
+The volatility ratio for the week is 2.43%, and the volatility levels for the past 30 days are at 3.40% for SSR Mining Inc. The simple moving average for the past 20 days is 0.32% for SSRM’s stock, with a 5.36% simple moving average for the past 200 days.

 Analysts’ Opinion of SSRM